La Brea Tar Pits: Human presence

-Only one human has been found, a partial skeleton of La Brea Woman dated to around 10,000 calendar years (about 9,000 radiocarbon years) BP, who was 17 to 25 years old at death and found associated with remains of a domestic dog, so was interpreted to have been ceremonially interred.
-In 2016, however, the dog was determined to be much younger in date.
+Only a single human specimen has been recovered from the site, the partial skeletal remains of La Brea Woman, dated to approximately 10,000 calendar years (about 9,000 radiocarbon years) BP.
+Analysis indicates she was between 18 and 25 years old at the time of her death.
+Although she was originally interpreted as having been ceremonially interred due to her close association with the remains of a domestic dog, subsequent dating conducted in 2016 determined that the dog remains were significantly more recent.

 Also, some even older fossils showed possible tool marks, indicating humans active in the area at the time.
 Bones of saber-toothed cats from La Brea showing signs of "artificial" cut marks at oblique angles to the long axis of each bone were radiocarbon dated to 15,200 ± 800 BP (uncalibrated).
 If these cuts are in fact tool marks resultant from butchering activities, then this material would provide the earliest solid evidence for human association with the Los Angeles Basin.
 Yet it is also possible that there was some residual contamination of the material as a result of saturation by asphaltum, influencing the radiocarbon dates.